skyglass/event-booking-01/README.md

 - run `sh skaffold-prod.sh` to deploy final changes to production

-- The only difference between `sh skaffold-prod.sh` and `sh skaffold-prod-dev.sh` is that `sh skaffold-prod-dev.sh` allows hot reloading of your code changes on production!
+- The only difference between `sh skaffold-prod.sh` and `sh skaffold-dev.sh` is that `sh skaffold-dev.sh` allows hot reloading of your code changes on production!
 Try to make any code change with your IDE and you will immediately see this change on production!

-- If you run `sh skaffold-prod-dev.sh` you will see logs in real-time.
+- If you run `sh skaffold-dev.sh` you will see logs in real-time.
 After closing the cli window, all kubernetes resources will be destroyed!
 Therefore, in order to deploy final changes to production use `sh skaffold-prod.sh`.
 You will not have hot reloading with `sh skaffold-prod.sh`, but kubernetes resources will not be destroyed after you close cli window.

 ## Github Actions Deployment Pipeline Setup